Governor of Vermont

 The governor of Vermont is the head of government of the U.S. state of Vermont.
 The officeholder is elected in even-numbered years by direct voting for a term of two years.
 Vermont and bordering New Hampshire are the only states to hold gubernatorial elections every two years, instead of every four as in the other 48 U.S. states.

 There is no limit on the number of terms a Vermont governor can serve.
 If no candidate receives at least 50% plus one vote of all votes for governor cast in the election, the governor of Vermont is then elected by the state legislature.
 The incumbent Vermont governor is Republican Phil Scott.
 He was sworn in on January 5, 2017, becoming Vermont's 82nd governor.

+Despite having a Republican governor, Vermont has the most Democratic Cook Partisan Voting Index of any of the 50 U.S. states, at D+17.